pardot/marketing-cloud-account-engagement-for-wordpress/trunk/README.txt

 == Screenshots ==

 1. Settings area
-1. Account Engagement button in the Classic Editor toolbar
-1. Choose from any form or Dynamic Content
-1. Use forms in a widget
-1. Use dynamic content in a widget
-1. A form widget on a page
-1. A page can have two forms!
-Here, one is in the body and one in a widget.
 1. Account Engagement block being added in the Block Editor.
 1. Form block being edited in the Block Editor
-1. Dynamic content block being edited in the Block Editor
+1. Dynamic Content block being edited in the Block Editor
-1. Remove Form block in the Block Editor
+1. A Form block on a page

 == Changelog ==